 What's the difference between a tumor and a cyst?
 Could a cyst be cancerous?

-Tumors and cysts are two distinct entities.
+Tumors and cysts are two distinct types of growths.

 If the cyst has solid components, it may be benign or malignant and should have further evaluation.
 Often this is done with repeat imaging to see if the cyst grows over time.